CCI-MOC/xdmod-cntr/XdmodAID.md

   4. The xdmod team does not seem responsive to their ticketing system
   5. Xdmod is a very large package - it needs to be broken into smaller services
 ```

+By keeping track of the history of a project it automatically takes care of
+any of number of use cases.
+For example, if a PI changes Instituition taking
+the project with them, or a project changes PI or a project that was closed
+get a new grant and is reopened or ... .

 Like any legacy system, there are parts of xdmod that are done well and parts
 that are not.
 I have the impression that the xdmod team does not view cloud
 support as a priority as they themselves don't deploy any current cloud